 Where shares are dealt with through a clearing system or in the form of ADSs, the situs of the shares may not be determinative of the situs of the interests held by holders through such system or of such ADSs for United Kingdom inheritance tax purposes.
-Where shares are dealt with through Euroclear Nederland, there are arguments that the interests of participants in Euroclear Nederland will be situated outside the United Kingdom for the purposes of United Kingdom, although HMRC may not accept this analysis.
-Similarly, there are arguments that ADSs registered on a register outside the United Kingdom will be situated outside the United Kingdom inheritance tax, although again HMRC may not accept this analysis.
-Similarly, there are arguments that ADSs registered to united Kingdom for the purposes of United Kingdom inheritance tax, although again HMRC may not accept this analysis.
+Where shares are dealt with through Euroclear Nederland, there are arguments that the interests of participants in Euroclear Nederland will be situated outside the United Kingdom for the purposes of United Kingdom inheritance tax so long as Euroclear Nederland maintains the book-entry register of such participants' interests outside the United Kingdom, although HMRC may not accept this analysis.
+Similarly, there are arguments that ADSs registered on a register outside the United Kingdom will be situated outside the United Kingdom for the purposes of United Kingdom inheritance tax, although again HMRC may not accept this analysis.
 Shareholders to whom this may be relevant should consult an appropriate professional adviser.